9 Bridges to GIS software

 With the advent of ‘modern’ GIS software, most people want to point and click their way through life.
 That’s good, but there is a tremendous amount of flexibility and power waiting for you with the command line.
 Many times you can do something on the command line in a fraction of the time you can do it with a GUI.

-The ‘CLI vs GUI’ debate is often adversarial and polarized but it does not have to be: both options are great if well chosen in accordance with your needs and tasks.
-The advantages of a good CLI such as that provided by R are numerous.
-Among others, a CLI:
+The ‘CLI vs GUI’ debate can be adversial but it does not have to be: both options can be used interchangeably, depending on the task at hand and the user’s skillset.44 The advantages of a good CLI such as that provided by R (and enhanced by IDEs such as RStudio) are numerous.
+A good CLI:

 - Facilitates the automation of repetitive tasks.

-- Ensures transparency and reproducibility (which also is the backbone of good scientific practice), and therefore is the preferred option for doing geographic data science.
+- Enables transparency and reproducibility, the backbone of good scientific practice and data science.

 On the other hand, GUI-based GIS systems (particularly QGIS) are also advantageous.
-For instance, think of:
+A good GIS GUI:

-- Stereoscopic mapping (e.g., LiDAR and structure from motion).
+- Supports stereoscopic mapping (e.g., LiDAR and structure from motion).

-Another advantage of GIS software is that they provide access to hundreds of ‘geoalgorithms’ (computational recipes to solve geographic problems — see Chapter 10), many of which are unavailable from the R command line.
-The good news is that such geoalgorithms can be accessed from the R command via ‘GIS bridges’, hence the title of (and motivation for) this chapter.42
+Another advantage of dedicated GISs is that they provide access to hundreds of ‘geoalgorithms’ (computational recipes to solve geographic problems — see Chapter 10).
+Many of these are unavailable from the R command line, except via ‘GIS bridges’, the topic of (and motivation for) this chapter.46

 |GIS||first release||no. functions||support|